EndPointCorp/end-point-blog/2020/05/04/shopify-product-creation.html.md

  A custom Ruby application using the Shopify API is a powerful solution for online storefronts that need to sell a large number of different products.
 I was pleased with how this project turned out; it was rewarding to create a custom application that leveraged several APIs and automated a task that would have been extremely repetitive, and probably impossibly time-consuming, to do manually.
 It was encouraging to do my first upload of a card and see it show up on the Shopify store with artwork, pricing, and card details pre-populated.

- I think that the development model used for this project could be applied to stores in a wide variety of markets.
+ The development model used for this project could be applied to stores in a wide variety of markets.
 This project used external APIs to retrieve product information but that data source could easily be replaced with a spreadsheet, CSV file, or some other export file containing bulk information on products to be sold.